aklump/drupal_environment_indicator_loft/README.txt

     $config['environment_indicator.indicator']['bg_color'] = '#ff7f00';
     $config['environment_indicator.indicator']['fg_color'] = '#000';

-    // Let our demo users know their data is not persistent.
+    // Let our demo users know their data is not persistent by overridding the m essage.
-    $config['environment_indicator.indicator']['name'] = 'Demonstration Website:
+    $config['environment_indicator.indicator']['override'] = 'Demonstration Webs
- Your Data May Be Deleted At Any Time';
+ite: Your Data May Be Deleted At Any Time';

-    // Hide the GIT branch for our demo users, they don't care.
-    $config['environment_indicator.indicator']['branch'] = '';

-    // Autofade in this many seconds.
+    // Auto fade-out message after this many seconds, on each page request.
     $config['environment_indicator.indicator']['autofade'] = 3;

-    // Set a cookie to hide for this many seconds after autofade; autofade must be > 0.
+    // ... don't want to show on every request, use a cookie to hide for this ma ny seconds after showing.
+In this example the override message will appear once every 10 minutes.
-    $config['environment_indicator.indicator']['autocookie'] = 600;
+    $config['environment_indicator.indicator']['throttle'] = 600;

   Permissions Strategy